mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/13-view_active_runs.md

 1. Login to a Mattermost server on a mobile device
 2. Navigate to the Playbooks screen
-3. Tap on the "Runs" tab or equivalent navigation element
+3. Tap on the "Runs" tab
+4. User should see List of active Playbook runs.

 **Expected**